kayaramazan/mancala-game/README.md

 ## Table Content

 - Setup
-- Mysql
 - Quick Start
-- Creators
+- End Points
-- API
+- Creator
 ## Setup
 The project uses PostgreSQL and NodeJS.
 I used PostgreSQL on Docker container in this project.
 NodeJS version is v14.15.1
 ### Postgres